Aharoni-Lab/LabkiPackManager/DEVELOPMENT_PLAN.md

 - Create a minimal MediaWiki extension structure that loads (visible on `Special:Version`).
 - Add a special page `Special:LabkiPackManager` for admins to initiate imports.
-- Fetch a manifest from a remote content pack repository (GitHub) to list available packs.
+- Fetch a YAML manifest (`manifest.yml`) from a remote content pack repository (GitHub) to list available packs.
 - Import `.wiki` files into pages (bypassing XML; parse and save text directly).
-- Define a `labki-import` right to restrict usage.
+- Define a `labkipackmanager-manage` right to restrict usage.
 - Plan future export of content back to the repo via pull requests.

 Content Pack Repository Structure (Planned)